applanga/sdk-ios/README.md

 2. Under the ***Build Settings*** tab, you need to change ***Basic*** to ***All*** and search for ***Other Linker Flags***.
 Double click on the white space to the right of Other Linker Flags and a popup will open.
 Click the plus (+), and add ***-ObjC***.

 ##Configuration
 1. Download the Applanga *settingsfile* for your app from the Applanga App Overview by clicking ***[download settings]***.
-(The filename should reflect your bundle id or package name as lowercase string and dots repcaed with underscore with the ending .applanga)
+(The filename should reflect your bundle id or package name as lowercase string and dots replaced with underscores with the ending .applanga)

 2. Add the *settingsfile* to your apps resources it will be automatically loaded if the name matches your bundle id.